armanriazi/refi/docs/article.md

 ### How do I know that a carbon credit is real?

-`What are the standards used to verify carbon credits?` :   Carbon projects are governed by the GHG Registries.
+`What are the standards used to verify carbon credits?` :   Carbon projects are governed by the GHG Registries [60].

-- [x] Climate Action Reserve (CAR) –  A carbon offset registry for the U.S., Mexico and Canada.
+- [x] Climate Action Reserve (CAR) –  A carbon offset registry for the U.S., Mexico and Canad [60].
 - [x] VERRA – Verra registers carbon projects under a several different standards.
 The recognizable Verified Carbon Standard (VCS) is the largest carbon project registry for the worldwide voluntary carbon market.
-Other Verra standards ensure that carbon projects are also meeting human and ecological needs, such as the Climate Community and Biodiversity standard and the Sustainable Development Verified Impact Standard (SD VISta) ensures that the carbon projects are also meeting both human and ecological needs.
+Other Verra standards ensure that carbon projects are also meeting human and ecological needs, such as the Climate Community and Biodiversity standard and the Sustainable Development Verified Impact Standard (SD VISta) ensures that the carbon projects are also meeting both human and ecological needs [60].
-- [x] American Carbon Registry (ACR) – A carbon offset registry for the voluntary and California regulatory carbon markets.
+- [x] American Carbon Registry (ACR) – A carbon offset registry for the voluntary and California regulatory carbon markets [60].
 - [x] Gold Standard Foundation (GSF) – A certification standard for offset projects located mostly in developing countries.
-Gold Standard projects have a high level of achievement of Sustainable Development Goals.
+Gold Standard projects have a high level of achievement of Sustainable Development Goals [60].
-- [x] UN Clean Development Mechanism – The UN CDM is an international registry used by compliance markets around the world.
+- [x] UN Clean Development Mechanism – The UN CDM is an international registry used by compliance markets around the world [60].

 # Standards